Hard thermal contributions to phase transition observables at NNLO

 where $\Lambda_{\text{soft}} \sim gT$ is the soft scale, $g_3$ is the effective gauge coupling, $D_i$ denotes the gauge covariant derivative, and $\phi$ is the scalar driving the transition.
 For strong PTs, the scalar vacuum expectation value (\vev{}) in the broken phase typically becomes much larger than $\Lambda_{\text{soft}}/g_3$, leading to a breakdown of the operator expansion, which invalidates the softer scale description.

-The dimensional reduction of the Abelian Higgs model, including higher-dimensional operators, was carried out in~\cite{Bernardo:2025vkz}.
-There, the matching was performed at two-loop level (or $\mathcal{O}(g^4)$) for dimension-two operators, namely for the scalar and Debye masses; and at one-loop level (or $\mathcal{O}(g^4)$) for dimension-four operators as well as for higher-dimensional operators, which first appear at $\mathcal{O}(g^6)$.
-While gauge dependence was shown to cancel consistently for dimension-6 operators upon redefinition onto a physical basis, a residual gauge-dependent contribution was found at $\mathcal{O}(g^6)$ in the scalar mass; see eq.~(B.68) in~\cite{Bernardo:2025vkz}.
+In~\cite{Bernardo:2025vkz} the matching was performed at two-loop level (or $\mathcal{O}(g^4)$) for dimension-two operators, namely for the scalar and Debye masses; and at one-loop level (or $\mathcal{O}(g^4)$) for dimension-four operators as well as for higher-dimensional operators, which first appear at $\mathcal{O}(g^6)$.
+While gauge dependence was shown to cancel consistently for dimension-six operators upon redefinition onto a physical basis, a residual gauge-dependent contribution was found at $\mathcal{O}(g^6)$ in the scalar mass; see eq.~(B.68) in~\cite{Bernardo:2025vkz}.

-As we shall see, the gauge-dependent contribution arising from the three-loop matching of the mass parameters, which enters at $\mathcal{O}(g^6)$, precisely cancels this residual gauge dependence.
+As we shall see, the gauge-dependent contribution arising from the three-loop matching of the mass parameters, which enters at $\mathcal{O}(g^6)$, precisely cancels this residual gauge dependence; see also~\cite{Balui:2025yvd} for a discussion on gauge independence of effective potentials.
 As a result, the 3d~EFT is fully gauge independent up to $\mathcal{O}(g^6)$.
 Furthermore, our analysis provides new results for the two-loop matching of the quartic operators up to $\mathcal{O}(g^6)$.